There are as many packing strategies as there are humans traveling. (For the record, there were 1.4 billion international tourist arrivals in 2018.)

 Squeezing one of these lightweight bags into your suitcase can be a lifesaver later on your trip.
 Use it for sightseeing, or for keeping your things corralled as you ride a bus or attend a festival.
 Fill it with souvenirs and check it as an extra bag on the way home.

 When Packing for Your Trip, It's Always Smart To:

 Pack by Organizational Style

 Favorite travel organizers vary depending on a person’s organizational style.
-The uber-orderly love packing cubes, the over-packers rely on compression cubes or bags to squeeze more in, the sporty need waterproof bags for swimsuits and sports gear, the secret archivists need to file every ticket and brochure, the super-techy have a tangle of cords, cables, and plugs to master.
+The uber-orderly love packing cubes, the over-packers rely on compression cubes or bags to squeeze more in, the sporty need waterproof bags for swimsuits and sports gear, the secret archivists need to file every ticket and pamphlet, the super-techy have a tangle of cords, cables, and plugs to master.

 Pack by Type of Trip

 Your type of trip also has a big impact on packing choices.
 One lauded virtue of cruises: you only unpack once, whereas on a fast-paced tour you may be checking into a new hotel every night.
 When hiking, skiing, kayaking or beaching are on the agenda, these activities impact your packing list, too.
 Packing lists for business travel will be different from leisure travel.